raissarcl/vanillajs-password-validations/README.md

 # Password Validations with Vanilla Javascript

 ## Summary
 Simple validations with Vanilla Javascript with two different approaches: with and without Regular Expressions (ReGex).
 The `validate-password.js` contains the version without regex and `validate-password-regex.js` with regex.
-Resposiveness will be added in the near future.

 ## Validations